 The NET Research Foundation is committed to funding the most promising research in order to discover cures and more effective treatments for carcinoid, pancreatic, and related neuroendocrine cancers.
-To date, we have awarded over $14 million in large-scale, multi-year research grants to leading scientists at renowned research institutions to fund neuroendocrine cancer research.
-We have funded research at 7 of the top 10 U.S. cancer centers.
+To date, we have awarded over $18 million in large-scale, multi-year research grants to leading scientists at renowned research institutions to fund neuroendocrine cancer research.
+We have funded research at the top cancer centers in the U.S. and abroad.

 A Commitment to Peer Review